bstrie/rust-rustic/README.md

 As you can see, you can use `?expr` to insert a logging statement for `expr`.

-What's really happening here is that Rustic is just remembering all the commands you've entered, recompiling the lot of it with every evaluation pass, and running the program anew.
+What's really happening here is that Rustic is just remembering all the commands you've ever entered, recompiling the lot of it with every evaluation pass, and running the program anew.
 This means that if you evaluate commands with side effects, these will recur with each evaluation:

     [Input]
     log(error, "side effects!");